 ~ remember to review and change the “Additional Financial Information” section that asks about Education Credits, Child Support Paid, Earnings from Work-Study, and Combat Pay.

-~ Housing, food and other living allowances paid to members of the military, clergy and others (missionaries, Resident Advisors).
+~ Housing, food and other living allowances paid to members of the military, clergy, and others (missionaries, Resident Advisors, and Graduate Assistants with housing benefits).
 This includes cash received as well as the cash value of these benefits.

 - Change the questions that ask if you are married, the date of your marital status change, AND say “Yes” to the question asking if you were married at the time you first completed your FAFSA.
 You will receive an ERROR pop up window to make certain that you know there are inconsistencies with the marital status date and the date of your FAFSA.
 Continue with “Yes” as the answer.